boolean-uk/csharp-docker-1/README.md

 ## Core

--Create endpoints in the project to GET/POST/PUT/DELETE a Product
+-Add the exercise.console application to a docker container

+## Extension

+-Create a Postgres container locally and update the ProductInventory methods to Create/Read/Delete to the new data store.